Complete characterization of sink-strengths for 1D to 3D mobilities of defect clusters: Bridging between limiting cases

-Regarding rotation energies, these parameters are intended to sketch some state-of-the-art OKMC parameterizations found in the literature \cite{chiapetto2015nanostructure}.
-To be comparable with RECD, OKMC simulation must consist of hundreds to thousands of runs with different random seeds: a given OKMC run generally ends up with a few clusters resulting in a sparse distribution, while in RECD significant concentrations of defects are often found in quite smeared and continuous distributions.
-Figure \ref{2e16_redogaia_b2000} shows the comparison between the two simulation methods.
-It is worth mentioned that, although the set of one thousand lengthy OKMC runs represent a considerable amount of computer resources compared to the RECD simulation (OKMC requires here several millions times more individual CPU time than RECD), it is still not enough to fully characterize the distribution as it appears discontinuous due to the lack of sampling at the greatest sizes.
-Nevertheless, on the existing OKMC points the agreement with RECD is completely satisfactory, apart from the fact that at the intermediate simulation times the OKMC distribution is rougher and matches RECD distribution with some delay.
-Aside mentioned sampling limitations, this discrepancy is also quite likely to be a small box size effect: at intermediate evolution times, the peak of the cluster distribution is quite spread and it is barely above the minimum OKMC concentration for a single run ($C_{min}=1/V_{box}$, the dashed line of Fig. \ref{2e16_redogaia_b2000}).
-This clearly generates box size effects that are quite challenging to overcome with reasonable computational resources.
+Regarding rotation energies, these parameters are intended to sketch some state-of-the-art OKMC parameterisations such as the parameterisation in table~\ref{tableMalerba}.
+Notably, the increase of $0.2\ eV$ per monomer adopted here was originally assumed by Wen et al. \cite{Wen} (who also reported alternative assumptions of $0.05\ eV$ increase per monomer).